deryayigit/ceng-foundations/digital-signal-processing/README.md

   Analog-to-digital conversion (ADC) enables a continuous-time and continuous-amplitude signal to be processed by digital systems.
 This process consists of the stages of sampling and quantization.
 A continuous signal is digitized by passing it through an ADC, thereby allowing real-world data to be transferred into the digital domain.
   The discretization of a continuous signal passing through an ADC occurs along both the x-axis and the y-axis.
 Discretization along the x-axis, that is, the time axis, is called sampling.Discretization along the y-axis, that is, the amplitude axis, is called quantization.
   During the digitization process, losses inevitably occur due to the conversion itself, since it is never possible to achieve a 100% efficient analog-to-digital conversion.
-These losses are categorized as follows:
--Discretization along the x-axis results in sampling distortion, also known as aliasing.
--Discretization along the y-axis is referred to as noise or quantization error.
+These losses have two categorization Discretization along the x-axis results in sampling distortion, also known as aliasing, other one is Discretization along the y-axis is referred to as noise or quantization error.

   To reduce the losses occurring along the x-axis, that is, sampling distortion, the number of samples must be increased.
   Increasing the sampling rate up to a certain limit improves conversion quality and enables a more accurate representation of the signal; however, excessive sampling leads to inefficiency without further improvement.